-Overall, the persons interviewed at GWMMS had a good understanding of the hazards that need to be addressed at the school as priority.
-The knowledge, training and capacity in within the staff at the school is commendable and contributes significantly to their resilience and adaptive capacity.
+Overall, the persons interviewed at Vieux Fort Primary had a good understanding of the hazards that need to be addressed at the school as priority.
 Our team's assessment suggests that maintenance is a priority task for the school administration which is an integral component of disaster management and risk reduction.
-The critical areas for improvement included having first aid materials on site, designating an additional emergency exit and securing the physical plant.
+The critical areas for improvement included repairing the perimeter fence and securing access points to the school, managing intruders/dangerous persons and flood mitigation.
+There are also challenges resulting from proximity to the sea (sea blast has caused rusting of several building elements) and to the airport (noise, air pollution and other hazards).
 The school has good access to critical infrastructure e.g. police, fire and medical care which helps in emergency and disaster management.